Saint Sophia Cathedral, Kyiv: In culture

-In 1885 a folk Christmas song (koliadka) telling the story of the construction of Saint Sophia Cathedral in Kyiv was recorded by Ukrainian ethnographer Mykhailo Zubrytskyi in the village of Mshanets (now part of Sambir Raion, Lviv Oblast).
-In 1889 the song's text was published by Ivan Franko in Kievskaia starina magazine, and was later noticed by Ukrainian historian Mykhailo Hrushevskyi.
-The song contains a precise depiction of the cathedral's architecture before its later reconstruction, which allows to date it to the 17th century.
+In 1885 a folk Christmas song (koliadka) telling the story of the construction of the cathedral was recorded by the Ukrainian ethnographer Mykhailo Zubrytskyi in the village of Mshanets (now part of Sambir Raion, Lviv Oblast).
+In 1889 the song's text was published by the Ukrainian poet Ivan Franko in Kievskaia starina magazine, and was later noticed by the Ukrainian historian Mykhailo Hrushevskyi.
+The song can be dated to the 17th century, as it contains a precise description of the cathedral's architecture before its later reconstruction.

-Saint Sophia Cathedral has served as the backdrop since 2018 to Bouquet Kyiv Stage, the annual outdoor arts festival started by entrepreneur Evgeni Utkin drawing top Ukrainian artists and musical acts, including the Kyiv Chamber Choir, DakaBracka, and concert pianist Antonii Baryshevskyi.
+The cathedral has served as the backdrop to Bouquet Kyiv Stage, the annual outdoor arts festival started by the entrepreneur Evgeni Utkin.
+It has drawn Ukrainian artists and musical acts such as DakhaBrakha, and the concert pianist Antonii Baryshevskyi.